 This school is committed to providing a full and efficient educational experience for all pupils.
 It is also committed to meeting the DfE (Department for Education) and Devon targets for raising levels of school attendance as set out in the Devon Local Authority Attendance Strategy.
 We believe that if pupils are to benefit from education, excellent attendance is crucial.
 We organise and do all that we can to ensure maximum attendance for all pupils.

 School starts at 8.30am.
 Children should be in class at this time.
 Registers close at 8.40am.
-Any child arriving after 8.40am is marked as late.
+Any child arriving between 8.30am and 8.40am will be marked as 'Late before register closes' (L), any children arriving after 8.40am is marked as 'Late after register closes' (O).

 8.20 - Gates open

 8.30 - Registration opens

 (Children arriving after this time will need access via the school office and will be marked as late)